Setting Up Form Widgets

 QGIS number range field form

-Mergin Maps Input number range field form
+Mergin Maps mobile app number range field form

 # Date and time